dorogoy/zipline-mcp/README.md

 - `filePath`: Path to the file to upload.
 Supported extensions: txt, md, gpx, html, json, xml, csv, js, css, py, sh, yaml, yml, png, jpg, jpeg, gif, webp, svg, bmp, tiff, ico, heic, avif
 - `originalName`: (optional) Original filename to preserve during download.
 This parameter is sent as the `x-zipline-original-name` header to the Zipline server.
 The original filename will be used when downloading the file, not when storing it.
 Must be a non-empty string without path separators.

+**Example Prompts for Users:**

+- "Upload the file '/path/to/document.pdf' to Zipline"
+- "Upload my file at '/home/user/images/photo.jpg' and preserve the original name"
+- "I want to upload '/path/to/data.csv' with the original name 'sales-data.csv'"
+- "Upload file '/path/to/script.py' to Zipline"
+- "Can you upload '/path/to/report.docx' for me?"

 #### `validate_file`

 Checks if a file exists and is suitable for upload.

 - `filePath`: Path to the file to validate.
 Supported extensions: txt, md, gpx, html, json, xml, csv, js, css, py, sh, yaml, yml, png, jpg, jpeg, gif, webp, svg, bmp, tiff, ico, heic, avif

+**Example Prompts for Users:**

+- "Check if '/path/to/document.pdf' is valid for upload"
+- "Validate the file at '/home/user/images/photo.jpg'"
+- "Is '/path/to/data.csv' suitable for uploading to Zipline?"
+- "Can you validate '/path/to/script.py' for me?"
+- "Check if '/path/to/report.docx' can be uploaded"

 #### `list_user_files`